matrix-org/matrix-spec-proposals/proposals/3267-reference-relations.md

-Different subtypes of references could be defined through additional fields on the `m.relates_to` object, to distinguish between other forms of semantic behaviour indepdent of type (hypothetical threads, replies, etc if we didn't have a system for them already).
+Different subtypes of references could be defined through additional fields on the `m.relates_to` object, to distinguish between other forms of semantic behaviour independent of type (hypothetical threads, replies, etc if we didn't have a system for them already).
 This MSC doesn't attempt to define these subtypes.

 This relation cannot be used in conjunction with another relation due to `rel_type`